AElcano/docs/upgrade-guide.md

 Backup your files using FTP clients or cPanel filemanager to copy or create a zip of all the existing TastyIgniter files and folders.

 ### Restoring Your Database From Backup
+If  your backup is not in your backups folder, upload it to the system->tastyignitor->backups folder.

+Go into maintenance mode (system->setting->server)

 Visit your TastyIgniter admin maintenance page.
 Under `Exisiting Backups` tab click the `Restore` button next to the database backup you wish to restore.

 ## Manual Update